kylemacfarlane/django-cb-storage-s3/README.rst

 django-cuddlybuddly-storage-s3
 ===============================

 Updated Amazon S3 storage from django-storages.
+Adds more fixes than I can remember, a metadata cache system and some extra utilities.

 Installation